Following are basic procedures for managing assets.

 - Relief of accountability for property that is lost, missing or stolen will be approved only after investigation by the department of public safety and approval of the Vice President for Finance and Business Affairs.

-- The Property Manager will use the completed/approved Lost, Missing or Stolen Property Report as authority to remove the property from the Fixed Assets System.
+- Property Managment will use the completed/approved Lost, Missing or Stolen Property Report as authority to remove the property from the Fixed Assets System.

 Annual Inventory Verification